tillberg/tbone/README.md

 ### Collections

 TBone Collections are a subclass of Model.
 The main difference is that the root data item is an Array instead of an Object.
+Define **model** in a subclass to automatically create models of that type via **add**.

 - `tbone.collections.base`: Base TBone Collection.
 - `collection.extend`, `collection.make`, etc.: Same as for Models.
+- `collection.add(modelOrData)`: Add a model to the collection.
+If raw data is passed instead, a model (of type specified by the **model** property of the collection) is created automatically.
+- `collection.remove(modelOrId)`: Remove a model from the collection.

+To query for a model in a collection, use the pound sign (#) followed by the ID of the model.
+For example, `T('users.#42.name')`.

 ## TBone Views